Skip to main content

 Fallout Shelter has received mostly positive reviews from players.
 Most players liked this game for its story but disliked it for its monetization.

-Fallout Shelter is a single player game.
+Fallout Shelter is a single player game with multiplayer support.